The history of schools in Toronto and their connection to Egerton Ryerson

 The Normal School bounced between a few locations in its first years, but in 1852 it found a home on Gould St. in a Classical Revival style building designed by architects.
 F. W. Cumberland and Thomas Ridout.
 The campus was eight acres, and offered a view down to the lake.

-The force behind the foundation of the Normal School was the controversial racist and sexist Egerton Ryerson, whose name still graces the university that's located on the same grounds.
+The force behind the foundation of the Normal School was the controversial racist and sexist Egerton Ryerson, whose name will finally be removed from the university that's located on the same grounds.
 While the building was demolished in 1963, portions of its facade remain.

 Ryerson became the Chief Superintendent of Education for Upper Canada in 1844.
 Shortly after, he wrote the highly influential "Report on a System of Public Elementary Education for Upper Canada," which established the need for a teachers' college.

 Ryerson envisioned it as an artistic and cultural hub that would serve as the cornerstone for educational resources in the province, and it's remarkable to think of how many cultural institutions have their origins here.

 Founded in 1857 at the Normal School, the Museum of Natural History and Fine Arts would eventually become the ROM.
 The Ontario Society of Artists (1872) would become what is now known as OCADU.
 And the Ontario Agricultural College (1874) would eventually give rise to the University of Guelph.

 In addition to breeding these institutions, the Normal School also helped to modernize Toronto's public school system, as did legislation passed by Egerton Ryerson in 1850 that paved the way for municipally elected school boards.

 While there's some debate regarding the founding date for the Toronto Board of Education, 1850 tends to be the default as it corresponds with the passing of this legislation in Upper Canada.